|UNO Student Health Insurance

 This insurance excludes injuries sustained from playing or training for intercollegiate sports.
 Intramural sports are covered.

-UNO athletes are provided with their own health and accident insurance.
+UNO athletes are provided with the opportunity to purchase their own health and accident insurance.
 For details, please contact UNO Athletics and/or your coach.

 International students who are also athletes do not need to carry both insurances; they may have this insurance deleted from their fee bill as long as the supplanting policy meets the minimum federal requirements.
 Please see your ISO advisor.